 There are currently four 'set manoeuvres'* in the UK driving test.

 The manoeuvres are:

-You will only be asked to complete one of the set manoeuvres during the test but you won't know which one until you are in the car with the examiner.
+You won't know which of the set manoeuvres you will be asked to do during the test until you are in the car with the examiner.

 In addition to these manoeuvres, on some tests the examiner also asks for an 'emergency stop'.